-In this guest post, Natalie Ebrill explains how to succeed with getting your school aged children to go to bed and stay in bed.
+In this guest post, Natalie Ebrill explains how to succeed in getting your school-aged children to go to bed and stay in bed.

 The older child can be easier or harder to deal with in terms of applying a strategy for going to and staying in bed.
 While it may appear easy to use your parental power and negotiating skills, it is also harder dealing with the louder, more mobile, determined, sometimes manipulative child who knows how to push your buttons and verbalise their frustrations.
 This age group requires more time and effort in after school sports, help with homework and assignments, presentations, reading, transport to parties and play dates etc. which can be very wearing on your patience and energy leading to a situation that is common in younger babies “peace at any price”.

-Check for worms: Worms prevent your child from going to sleep because they are irritating your child’s sensitive skin, increase the frequency of urination and bedwetting.
-See the Sleep and Settle® newsletter for an article on how to treat and prevent worms.
+Worms prevent your child from going to sleep because they are irritating your child’s sensitive skin, increase the frequency of urination and bedwetting.

 - Sometimes child’s position in the womb, birth process or activity can cause their spine to be out of alignment, so seeing a chiropractor with a gentle hands technique can make sure the spine isn’t pinching a nerve and compromising the function of bodily organs and interfering with sleep.